 Online animation has become much more than a parlor trick for developers to show off their skills.
 The animation is used to create more sultry interfaces that feel smoother and easier to use.
 Natural animation gives off a certain vibe of corporeality to interface design.

 One area that’s seen a lot of attention is the scroll-to-animate technique.
 Basically whenever a user scrolls down the page, some elements animate.
 The effects are tied to the scrollbar or the viewport and require a threshold before activating.
-Web designers have come up with a lot of different creative ideas that may offer the unique experience to the visitors.
+Web designers have come up with a lot of different creative ideas that may offer a unique experience to visitors.
 They work hard on the small details so that the user enjoys little details as he navigates into the site.
-The animation effects add remarkable value to different businesses and a creative mind can craft thousands of the animation effects with different customizations and settings.
+The animation effects add remarkable value to different businesses and a creative mind can craft thousands of animation effects with different customizations and settings.

 Icons and Graphics in Motion

 In-page graphics are one of the more common items to animate.
 Since graphics are primarily used for visual effect, the added animation gives a greater sense of mysticism.

 The most popular animation style is to reveal icons once the user scrolls into view.
 This usually happens just one time, and then the icons stay in their place until the page is refreshed.
 Take a look at Upturn’s website to see this effect in action.

 After scrolling beyond the header, you’ll notice little vector buildings animate into view.
 That part of the page is built with SVG images so they’re much more flexible.

 Moving down a bit further, you’ll notice a services list with smaller icons.
 These are also SVGs that animate on hover.
 The page itself is rather simple but utilizes just a few animated effects to seem relevant.